swaptacular/swpt_stomp/README.md

 Containers started from the generated docker image must have access to the following servers:

-1. [PostgreSQL] server instance, which stores accounts' data.

-2. [RabbitMQ] server instance, which acts as broker for [Swaptacular Messaging Protocol] (SMP) messages.
+1. [RabbitMQ] server instance, which acts as broker for [Swaptacular Messaging Protocol] (SMP) messages.

    A [RabbitMQ queue] must be configured on the broker instance, so that all incoming SMP messages for the accounts stored on the PostgreSQL server instance, are routed to this queue.

-   Also, the following [RabbitMQ exchanges] must be configured on the broker instance:

-   - **`to_creditors`**: For messages that must be send to the creditors agents.
-The routing key will represent the creditor ID as hexadecimal.
-For example, for creditor ID equal to 2, the routing key will be "00.00.00.00.00.00.00.02".

-   - **`to_debtors`**: For messages that must be send to the debtors agents.
-The routing key will represent the debtor ID as hexadecimal.
-For example, for debtor ID equal to -2, the routing key will be "ff.ff.ff.ff.ff.ff.ff.fe".

-   - **`to_coordinators`**: For messages that must be send to the transfer coordinators.
-Different types of transfer coordinators are responsible for performing different types of transfers.
-The most important types are: "direct" (the message must be sent to the creditors agent), and "issuing" (the message must be sent to the debtors agent).
-All the messages sent to this exchange, will have a correctly set "coordinator_type" header.
-The routing key will represent the coordinator ID as hexadecimal.
-Note that for "direct" transfers, the coordinator ID is guaranteed to be the same as the creditor ID; and for "issuing" transfers, the coordinator ID is guaranteed to be the same as the debtor ID.

-   - **`accounts_in`**: For messages that must be send to this accounting authority itself (self-posting).
-The routing key will represent the highest 24 bits of the MD5 digest of the (debtor ID, creditor ID) pair.
-For example, if debtor ID is equal to 123, and creditor ID is equal to 456, the routing key will be "0.0.0.0.1.0.0.0.0.1.0.0.0.1.0.0.0.0.1.1.0.1.0.0".
+   Also, a [RabbitMQ exchange] named **`creditors_in`**, **`debtors_in`**, or **`accounts_in`** (depending on the type of the Swaptacular node) must be configured on the broker instance.
+This exchange is for messages that are about to be processed by the Swaptacular node.
+The routing key will represent the highest 24 bits of the MD5 digest of the creditor ID, debtor ID, or the debtor/creditor ID pair (again, depending on the type of the Swaptacular node).
+For example, for an "Accounting Authority" node, if debtor ID is equal to 123, and creditor ID is equal to 456, messages will be published to the **`accounts_in`** exchange, and the routing key will be "0.0.0.0.1.0.0.0.0.1.0.0.0.1.0.0.0.0.1.1.0.1.0.0".
    This allows different accounts to be located on different database servers (sharding).

-   **Note:** If you execute the "configure" command (see below), with the environment variable `SETUP_RABBITMQ_BINDINGS` set to `yes`, an attempt will be made to automatically setup all the required RabbitMQ queues, exchanges, and the bindings between them.
-However, this works only for the most basic setup.

 Configuration